What are tantrums?

 You might see screaming, stiffening limbs, an arched back, kicking, falling down, flailing about or running away.
 In some cases, children hold their breath, vomit, break things or hurt themselves or other people as part of a tantrum.

-Why tantrums happen
+Why tantrums happen in toddlers and older children

 Tantrums are common in children aged 1-3 years.

 This is because young children are still at an early stage of social, emotional and language development.
-They can’t always communicate their needs and feelings, including the desire to do things for themselves, so they might get frustrated.
+They can’t always communicate their needs and emotions, including the desire to do things for themselves, so they might get frustrated.
 And they’re learning that how they behave influences others.
-So tantrums are one of the ways that young children express and manage feelings, and try to understand or change what’s going on around them.
+So tantrums are one of the ways that young children express and manage emotions, and try to understand or change what’s going on around them.

 - Situations that children just can’t cope with – for example, a toddler might have trouble coping if an older child takes a toy away.